grammyjs/website/site/docs/plugins/runner.md

 ## Advanced Options

-grammY runner consists of three things: a source, a runner, and a sink.
+grammY runner consists of three things: a source, a sink, and a runner.
 The source pulls in updates, the sink consumes updates, and the runner configures and connects the two.

 > An in-depth description on how the runner works internally can be found [down here](#how-it-works-behind-the-scenes).